The most popular swim brand in the world’s most elite swim suit. Here’s a breakdown and review of the Speedo LZR Racer X KneeSkin.

-The LZR Racer X Kneeskin, a direct descendent of those record-breaking suits from the late 2000’s, was born out of Speedo’s high performance research facility in the United Kingdom, fittingly called Aqualab.
+The LZR Racer X Kneeskin, a direct descendant of those record-breaking suits from the late 2000’s, was born out of Speedo’s high-performance research facility in the United Kingdom, fittingly called Aqualab.

-After conducting testing and research with a group of 19 in-house experts, over 300 elite international swimmers, and tens of thousands of hours of refining and testing, the result is the fastest kneeskin Speedo has ever produced.
+After conducting testing and research with a group of 19 in-house experts, over 300 elite international swimmers, and tens of thousands of hours of refining and testing, the result is the fastest tech suit for women that Speedo has ever produced.

 Fun Facts: Speedo LZR Racer X Kneeskin

 Some fun facts about the LZR Racer X Kneeskin:

 The suits were developed so that they stretch vertically, but not horizontally.
 One of the tough parts about putting the suits on is that the stretch is almost exclusively up and down, which makes sliding into your high performance racing suit a bit tough when you can’t really pull or stretch the suit horizontally.
 The point is simple—by making the suit stiffer horizontally, it provides compression and level of stiffness that helps you feel faster in the water.

 “Ab activators.”
 Now, when it comes to kneeskins and jammers, swimsuit manufacturers are remarkably adept at coming up with catchy little jingles and terms for product features.
 Speedo is not immune to this, and market “ab activators” as one of the benefits of the suit.
 They are a little hazy about exactly what these ab activators are, exactly, but it’s supposed to help swimmers have a better body position while swimming.
 So…yeah.